huggingface/diffusers/docs/source/en/using-diffusers/workflows.md

 </Tip>

-Workflows provide a simple mechanism to share your pipeline call arguments, making it easier to reproduce results.
+Workflows provide a simple mechanism to share your pipeline call arguments and scheduler configuration, making it easier to reproduce results.

 ## Serializing a workflow